LinnyPurple/2800-202210-DTC09/README.md

 * Upload your posting with items that you don't use anymore
 * Browse other user's posting
 * Send trade offer to other users
-* Accecpt / Decline offers you have received from others
+* Accept / Decline offers you have received from others
 * Chat with others
 * Leave reviews after trading